lastmjs/zwitterion-example/README.md

 ## Live Demo

 Check out the live demo in production.
-The application was built statically with `zwitterion --build-static` and served up on a CDN:
+The application was built statically with `zwitterion --build-static` and served up on a CDN: TODO add the URL

 ## Development